Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: Verification theorems and viscosity solutions

 \n

-Unlike our previous models, the presence of a random measure with a stochastic intensity kernel $\lambda(P_t,\zeta)$ requires some modifications in the verification theorems for viscosity solutions of the value function $v$, due to the stronger interaction between the controlled states and the sizes of the jumps.
-To overcome this issue, we now make use of the recent developments in infinite--horizon recursive control provided in \cite{luo_infinite_2025}.
-We focus on a modification of the model \eqref{Eq:K-BM}--\eqref{Eq:K_0-P_0-BM} containing both a Poissonian and a Brownian component and impose an additional set of suitable assumptions, to be described next:
+Unlike our previous models, the presence of a random measure with a stochastic intensity kernel $\lambda(P_{t-},\zeta)$ requires some modifications in the verification theorems for viscosity solutions of the value function $v$, due to the stronger interaction between the controlled states and the sizes of the jumps.
+To overcome this issue, we now make use of the recent developments in infinite-horizon recursive control provided in \cite{luo_infinite_2025}.
+We focus on a modification of the model \eqref{Eq:K-BM}--\eqref{Eq:K_0-P_0-BM} containing both a Poissonian and a Brownian component and impose an additional set of suitable assumptions:

 \begin{assumptions}